liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/03-creating-liferay-components.markdown

     - `bnd.bnd`
     - `build.gradle`

-Since you want to create an API module, not a service module, you need to modify the generated `Greeting.java` file and the generated `bnd.bnd` file.
+Since you want to create an API module instead of a service module, you need to modify the generated `Greeting.java` file and the generated `bnd.bnd` file.

 First of all, since you're creating an API, your `Greeting.java` file should be an interface.
 Edit it so that it looks like this: